Decentralized Files (RG 59)

 From the early 20th Century to World War II, the Department filed the majority of the policy–related documentation in the Central Files, and they are the primary source of documentation on U.S. foreign relations.
 Beginning in the 1940s, the volume of documentation expanded while the Department’s filing practices changed, resulting in the preservation of decentralized files dealing with foreign policy matters.
 This is especially true of high–level offices such as the Executive Secretariat and the Policy Planning Staff, but also extends to operating bureaus and offices.

-Beginning in the late 1950s, the Department designated some bureaus and offices to maintain officially decentralized files.
+In the late 1950s, the Department began designating some bureaus and offices as officially officially decentralized recordkeeping stations.
 In those cases, even though there may be relevant file categories in the Central Files, most documentation was filed in the decentralized files.
+The National Archives does not preserve the records of all organizational units that created and maintained decentralized files.

 When the Department of State retired records from agency offices, each body of records was assigned a control number, the “Lot File” number, usually the last two digits of the fiscal year combined with the numerical order of transfer: